-New or amended standards Summary of the most important amendments Potential impact on the financial statements Application date Standard No. (50) "Insurance Contracts" insurance contracts within the scope of this standard, and determines their measurement, presentation and disclosure.
+New or amended standards Summary of the most important amendments Potential impact on the financial statements Application date Egyptian Accounting Standard No. (50) "Insurance Contracts" 1- This standard specifies the principles for recognizing insurance contracts within the scope of this standard, and determines their measurement, presentation and disclosure.
 The objective of the standard is to ensure that the company provides appropriate information that fairly expresses these contracts.
 This information provides users of the financial statements with the basis necessary to assess the impact of these insurance contracts on the company's financial position, financial performance and cash flows.
 2- Egyptian Accounting Standard No. (50) replaces and cancels Egyptian Accounting Standard No. 37 "Insurance Contracts".
 3- Any reference in other Egyptian Accounting Standard No. (37) shall be replaced by Egyptian Accounting Standard No. (50).
-4-Amendments have been made to the following Egyptian Accounting Standard to comply with the requirements for applying Egyptian Accounting Standard No. (50) "Insurance Contracts", as follows: - Egyptian Accounting Standard No. (10) "Fixed Assets and Their Depreciation". the potential impact on the financial statements from the application of this standard.
-Standard No. (50) must be applied for annual financial periods beginning on or after July 1, 2024, and if Egyptian Accounting Standard No. (50) is applied for an earlier period, the company must disclose that fact.
+4-Amendments have been made to the following Egyptian Accounting Standards to comply with the requirements for applying Egyptian Accounting Standard No. (50) "Insurance Contracts", as follows: - Egyptian Accounting Standard No. (10) "Fixed Assets and Their Management is currently assessing the potential impact on the financial statements from the application of this standard.
+Egyptian Accounting Standard No. (50) must be applied for annual financial periods beginning on or after July 1, 2024, and if Egyptian Accounting Standard No. (50) is applied for an earlier period, the company must disclose that fact.